dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 For more information, see [Azure Apps: Override app configuration using the Azure Portal](xref:host-and-deploy/azure-apps/index#override-app-configuration-using-the-azure-portal).

-See [environment variables](xref:fundamentals/configuration/index#environment-variables) for more information.

- For information on configuring the logging providers using the command line, Azure Key Vault, Azure App Configuration, other file formats, and more, see <xref:fundamentals/configuration/index>.
+For more information on setting ASP.NET Core configuration values using environment variables, see [environment variables](xref:fundamentals/configuration/index#environment-variables).
+For information on using other configuration sources, including the command line, Azure Key Vault, Azure App Configuration, other file formats, and more, see <xref:fundamentals/configuration/index>.

 ## How filtering rules are applied